chriskormaris/NaiveBayesClassifierInPython/README.md

 **Lingspam Dataset**

 Python code that makes use of the Lingspam Dataset is also included as well.
+Unzip the compressed file *"LingspamDataset.zip"* in the same directory where the Python files are.
+700 train documents and 260 test documents are contained inside this folder.
 Run:
 ```python
 python FeatureSelectionUsingIGLingspamDataset.py